majesticostudio/astro-gsap/README.md

 **This is a WIP and it's not working**

-THe best way right now to use this is to copy https://github.com/majesticostudio/astro-gsap/blob/main/index.ts inside a file in your repo.
+The best way right now to use this is to copy https://github.com/majesticostudio/astro-gsap/blob/main/index.ts inside a file in your repo.